-Before setting up a UK company limited by shares, it’s important to have a basic understanding of shares.
+If you are planning to set up a UK company limited by shares, it’s important to have a basic understanding of shares.
 What are they?
 How do they work?
 How many should or can you have?
-The concept of limited company shares can be incredibly confusing at first, but it’s quite simple once you get your head around it!
+The concept of limited company shares can be confusing at first, but it’s quite simple once you get your head around it.

 What is a share?

-Imagine a pie chart, or a round cake cut up into slices.
-Each slice is a share of that whole cake.
-The cake might be divided into equal shares – two pieces, four pieces, eight pieces, etc. Or it might be divided unequally, with some slices being bigger than others.
+Imagine a pie chart or a round cake cut up into slices.
+Each slice is a ‘share’ of that whole cake.
+The cake might be divided into equal portions – two pieces, four pieces, eight pieces, etc. Or it may be divided unequally, with some slices being bigger than others.
 It’s exactly the same when it comes to shares in a company – the cake represent the company, and the slices represent individual shares.

 The Companies Act 2006 does not provide a definition of a share, but the most frequently cited legal definition is: